B'nai Mitzvah: Preparation and Celebration

 Davening (leading prayers)

 We welcome your suggestions for daveners from our own congregation.
 We are usually able to accommodate your requests, however, there are times when circumstances require that we assign the davening to another person.
 If you have someone in mind from outside Beth Israel who is knowledgeable, qualified, and experienced in davening, you may suggest that individual.
-It is of course essential that s/he be familiar with our service, melodies and customs.
-Please speak to the Rabbi at least two months in advance to make this arrangement.
+It is of course essential that service leaders be familiar with our service, melodies and customs.
+Please speak to the Rabbi at least three months in advance to make this arrangement.

 Ritual Committee Point Person

 It is important to be aware that your simcha is an integral part of our regular schedule for Shabbat services.
-These schedules are prepared by the month and mailed to all participants well in advance so they can study their assignments.
+These schedules are prepared and distributed to all participants well in advance so they can study their assignments.
 The person who, in consultation with the Rabbi, currently prepares our davening and Torah reading lists is Rayla Temin.
 It is essential that you consult her or the Rabbi at least three months ahead so that we may begin the process of integrating your requests into the monthly schedule.
 Since your list has to be finalized by two months prior to your simcha, the conversation needs to be initiated by you well in advance of that.
-Please email Rayla Temin at firstname.lastname@example.org or call 238-4398.
+Please email Rayla Temin at email@example.com or call 238-4398.

 If there are any other ways that we can assist you in organizing your simcha, please let us know.
 Call us at 256-7763 or email the Rabbi or office.